RobertoMessaBrasil/test-brazilianinsurancecompany-dep-insurancemanager/README.md

 ## Insurance Manager

-It is an [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) based components built with [DDD}(https://en.wikipedia.org/wiki/Domain-driven_design).
+It is an [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) based components built with [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).

-Due to unespected delays in other commitments, I was unable to finish this dependency and use it in the [Insurance Manager Api]([https://github.com/RobertoMessaBrasil/test-brazilianinsurancecompany-dep-insurancemanager](https://github.com/RobertoMessaBrasil/test-brazilianinsurancecompany-api-insurancemanager/).
+Due to unespected delays in other commitments, I was unable to finish this dependency and use it in the [Insurance Manager Api](https://github.com/RobertoMessaBrasil/test-brazilianinsurancecompany-api-insurancemanager/).

 ### Next steps:
 1. Create the remaining Entities
 2. Create the remaining UseCases
 3. Create the remaining Adapters
+4. Implement the validatin rules in the entities
-4. Implement the business rules in the Entities and UseCases
+5. Implement the business rules in the Entities and UseCases
-5. Create the unit tests
+6. Create the unit tests